rhodyrstats/data_to_figures/data_to_figures.md

     eco9_ord))
 ```

-Now with that done, we can recreate our plot from above
+Now with that done, we can recreate our plot from above, this time using the new ecoregion vector we added to our data frame.

 ``` r
 nla12_bar <- ggplot(nla12_bar_data,aes(x = desc_ecoregion, y = mean, fill = variable)) +